nagyist/vladcalin.crawlster/README.rst

 What is crawlster?
 ------------------

-Crawlster is a web crawling library designed to save precious development time.
+Crawlster is a web crawling library designed to build lightweight and reusable web crawlers.
 It is very extensible and provides many shortcuts for the most common tasks in a web crawler, such as HTTP request sending and parsing and info extraction.